rayna-v/Day-Planner/README.md

 ## Acceptance Criteria

+This is the 'Acceptance Criteria' that was provided:
 ```
 GIVEN I am using a daily planner to create a schedule
 WHEN I open the planner